 It is very easy to add hosts to Sandfly.
-You simply paste in the hostnames, IP addresses, or IP netblock you want Sandfly to add.
-It takes Sandfly only about 1-2 seconds to connect to a host, inventory the system, and return results.
-So you can add in many hosts very quickly and get immediate protection.
+Simply paste in the hostnames, IP addresses, or IP netblocks that you want to add.
+It takes Sandfly roughly 1-2 seconds to connect to a host, inventory the system, and return results.
+Therefore, many hosts can be added very quickly to get immediate protection.

-Below you can see the full screen for adding hosts.
-We will go over each area below.
+Here you can see the full screen for adding hosts.
+Further below we will go over each section in more details.

 Use Existing Credentials

-Then select the credential you want Sandfly to use to login to these hosts to start protecting them.
+In the next section, select the credential you want Sandfly to use to login to these hosts.
 This is the credential you setup as detailed under the Host Credentials area.
-In this case, we have an SSH key setup for AWS and the ubuntu user.
-Sandfly will use this credential to try to log into all the hosts you add here and obtain inventory information of the remote system.
-If a credential is invalid, Sandfly will indicate this to you when you view the host lists.
+If a credential is invalid, Sandfly will indicate this to you when you view the list of hosts.

 Use New Credentials

-If you have not added a new credential yet, you can do it now.
-Select new credential and fill in the forms for the SSH key or username/password you wish to use.
+If you have not yet added any credentials to pick from, it can be done at this step.
+Select New for the Credential Type and fill in the fields for the SSH key or username/password to use.

 Select Optional Jump Host

-If you are using a jump host to connect to these systems, you can select it now.
-The jump host must already be setup to show in this drop down.
-If you have not setup the jump host yet, please refer to the Jump Host section on how to do this.
+If you are using a jump host to connect to these systems, they can be selected in this section.
+At least one jump host must already be setup to show options in the Jump Host drop down.
+If a jump host has not been setup yet, please refer to the Jump Hosts documentation on how to do this.

-Sandfly can use named queues to send the host add request to the correct node.
-For instance, you may have a node running inside a protected segment in Amazon Cloud another at Digital Ocean and a final one internally.
-If these nodes are all online you will get a drop down with their names.
-The default name is main if you have not enabled this feature on your nodes.
+For the last section, Sandfly can use named queues to send the host add request to an appropriate node.
+For instance, you may have a node running inside a protected segment in Amazon Cloud, another at Digital Ocean, and a final one internally.
+If these nodes are all online you will get a drop down option with their names.
+The default name is main if you have not enabled this feature on your Sandfly nodes.

-The (parenthesis) after the queue name are how many nodes are servicing that queue.
-Below we see a queue name of main with one node active.
+The (parenthesis) after the queue name indicates how many nodes are servicing that queue.
+Below we see a queue name of main with two nodes active.

-When done, click the Finish button.
-Behind the scenes, Sandfly nodes are now connecting to the list of addresses and collecting host inventory.
-In a few seconds you can hit the refresh button on your browser and you will see hosts starting to appear.
+Once all of the data has been entered, click the Finish button.
+Behind the scenes, Sandfly nodes are now attempting to connect to the list of addresses via SSH and collecting host inventory.
+After a few seconds, the Refresh button can be hit and hosts will start to appear.